Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Results and Analysis

-Intuitively, an IT dataset should encompass a rich variety of data.
-To explore this, we compared the number of samples selected from each cluster after $k$-means clustering.
-Fig. \ref{fig:cluster_result} demonstrates that compared to using only 1k high-quality data selected by IQS model, the CaR method brings performance enhancement when a small number of samples (up to 5) are selected from each cluster.
-Selecting too many samples can affect the overall quality of the IT sub-dataset and the performance of the LLMs.
-Moreover, the CaR method achieves nearly its best performance by selecting $n_2=1$ sample from each cluster, thus enhancing the diversity of the IT sub-dataset.
+\paragraph{Selection of $n_2$: Trade-off between Quantity and Quality.} We compared the number of samples selected from each cluster after $k$-means clustering.
+Fig. \ref{fig:cluster_result} demonstrates that, compared to using only 1k high-quality data selected by IQS model, the CaR method enhances performance when a small number of samples (up to 5) are selected from each cluster.
+Selecting too many samples can negatively impact the overall quality of the IT sub-dataset and the performance of the LLMs.
+Moreover, the CaR method achieves nearly optimal performance by selecting $n_2=1$ sample from each cluster, thus enhancing the diversity of the IT sub-dataset.

+\paragraph{Importance of Diversity.} An ideal IT dataset should encompass a rich variety of data, but determining the optimal number of instructions per cluster required for the model to effectively correspond to the task remains a challenge.
+We designed experiments to demonstrate the importance of diversity and explore values of $n_2$, the trade-off between the number and quality of samples per cluster.

+Designing strict ablation experiments in this context is challenging due to the difficulty in ensuring consistent instruction set quality while maintaining the same number of instructions.
+To explore this, we established three experimental groups with increasing diversity (baseline: reference response).
+In Table \ref{Diversity ablation}, the winning rates on the Self-Instruct and Vicuna test sets show that models with more diverse instruction sets perform better.